Code-Institute-Submissions/TheCornerCafe/README.md

 ###Existing Features

+*index.html features a carousel as the main feature to be eye-catching and attract users.
+Advertises the main products of the café.
+*The google map allows users to find the location accurately, as well as the address and opening hours alongside it.
+This makes navigation simple and reduces the number of clicks to reach the desired information.
+*Newsletter signup allows visitors to sign up to a newsletter to receive more information and offers.
+*Page header is eye catching and allows for quick and easy navigation, as well as being responsive on all display types.
+*Page footer provides additional links to other pages as well as a download link for the café menu for easy access.
+*Social media links for regular updates are also provided in the page footer.
+*about-us.html provides additional information about the establishment.
+*contact-us.html allows users to enquire for more information by providing their details for a response.
+*menu.html provides information abou the available products for prospective visitors.

+##Feature log

 Heading and navbar have been added. links to other pages.
 Styling to heading and nav items completed.
 Added FontAwesome icons to heading.